What the Way 2 GO MAINE Commuter Challenge Is

 Your Workplace Size

 - The Number of People at Your Workplace: With new organizations signing up every day with GO MAINE (yay!) there is some lag time in placing workplaces in the proper size category.
 If you haven’t done so already, please register your workplace here.
 This important data on number of employees helps GO MAINE continue to improve the accuracy and fairness of the Most Green Trips and Most New GO MAINE Members races for the Way 2 GO MAINE Challenge.

 The Leaderboard, Races & Prize Questions

-- People can sign up at any time and can log any trips between October 1-31 - so no worries if your sign-ups trickle in!
+- People can sign up at any time and can log (and backlog) any trips between October 1-31 - so no worries if your sign-ups trickle in!

-- Results for greener trips, new GO MAINE members, and "team spirit" are tallied up for each organization and updated overnight for each day of the month - and displayed on the leaderboard on the GO MAINE site (leaderboard goes live October 1).
+- Results for the Most Greener Trips, Most New GO MAINE Members, and Most Team Spirit races are tallied up for each organization and updated overnight for each day of the month - and displayed on the leaderboard on the GO MAINE site (leaderboard goes live October 1).

 - Greener trips are determined by counting the trips recorded by GO MAINERS during the period.